BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-home-lab-part-1.markdown

  - **Password**:
      - `kali`

+We'll finalize the setup later in the series.

 ## **Downloading and Installing the Windows Server**

 Navigate over to the [Microsoft website](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022).
 Under **Get started for free** click **Download the ISO** and then enter some information.